wyn-lang/wyn/README.md

 - `wyn-compiler` - The Stage 1 compiler
 - `wyn` - The CLI tool (written in Wyn)

+**100% cross-platform** - No bash scripts, everything written in Wyn or built with Makefile.

 ### Platform Support

 **Tier 1 (Fully Supported - CI Tested):**